5th-Grade Math Acceleration for 2020-2021

 Criteria for acceptance into 2020-2021 Accelerated Online Math for 5th Graders

 A student must meet the following minimum requirements:

-Parent must complete Online Learner Readiness Rubric and return with Application Online Readiness Rubric Link
+The parent/guardian must complete Online Learner Readiness Rubric and return with Application Online Readiness Rubric Link

-Student will need to complete a self-reporting developmental readiness survey.
+The student will need to complete a self-reporting developmental readiness survey.

 Also required: provide evidence or discuss other extended math activities that the student participated in either at school or outside of the school day. (examples may include Kumon, Kangaroo Math, Academic Games, etc.) The intent of this requirement is to ensure that students have an interest in math beyond only what is given in class.
 The committee is not looking for anything specific but expects all students to submit something.

 Once accepted, students must follow the Math Acceleration Guidelines.